RevanthkumarYallanuru/JPRINFRA/FIREBASE_SETUP.md

 ### Authentication Methods

-The application uses **Email/Password** authentication.
+The application uses **Email/Password** and **Google Sign-In** authentication.

 **To enable:**
 1. Go to Firebase Console
 2. Navigate to "Authentication" > "Sign-in method"
 3. Enable "Email/Password" provider
+4. Enable "Google" provider (optional but recommended)
+   - Add your authorized domains (localhost, your production domain)
-4. Click "Save"
+5. Click "Save"

 ### Initial Admin User Setup

-After setting up Firebase, you'll need to create an admin user:
+**Option 1: Self-Registration (Recommended)**
+1. Visit `/admin/login` in your application
+2. Click the "Sign Up" tab
+3. Fill in email, password, and display name
+4. Click "Create Admin Account"
+5. You'll be automatically signed in and redirected to the dashboard

+**Option 2: Manual Setup (Alternative)**
 1. **Create user in Firebase Authentication:**
    - Go to "Authentication" > "Users"
    - Click "Add user"